mira-mohamed2/Legends-of-Revenue/README.md

 ## 🎲 How to Play

 1. **Create Your Agent** - Register with a username and password
-2. **Choose Your Avatar** - Select from 4 default avatars or upload your own
+2. **Choose Your Avatar** - Select from 6 default avatars (Male/Female MIRA Agents, Warrior, Mage, Rogue, Healer) or upload your own
 3. **Explore the World** - Navigate through 12 locations (MIRA HQ, Business District, Black Market, etc.)
 4. **Battle Tax Evaders** - Fight enemies in turn-based combat
 5. **Use Consumables** - Heal during battle with health potions